arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 When deploying the intelligent anomaly detection system in industrial environments, consider the following factors to ensure reliable and safe operation:

-- **Environmental Protection**: Protect Opta and accelerometer from dust, moisture and temperature extremes using appropriate enclosures rated for the operating environment.
+- **Environmental Protection**: Protect Opta™ and accelerometer from dust, moisture and temperature extremes using appropriate enclosures rated for the operating environment.
-- **Mounting Stability**: Ensure secure mechanical mounting of both the accelerometer sensor and Opta to prevent sensor movement that could affect measurement accuracy.
+- **Mounting Stability**: Ensure secure mechanical mounting of both the accelerometer sensor and Opta™ to prevent sensor movement that could affect measurement accuracy.
 - **Power Management**: Implement appropriate power supply filtering and protection circuits, especially in electrically noisy industrial environments with motor drives and switching equipment.
 - **Calibration Procedures**: Establish baseline measurements for each motor installation to account for mounting variations and motor-specific characteristics that may affect anomaly thresholds.
 - **Maintenance Integration**: Plan integration with existing maintenance management systems through data logging interfaces or communication protocols for complete predictive maintenance programs.

 ## Conclusions

-This application note demonstrates how to implement motor anomaly detection using the Opta™ with an ADXL335 accelerometer, combined with the Edge Impulse machine learning platform, for industrial predictive maintenance applications.
+This application note demonstrates how to implement a dual-core predictive maintenance system using the Opta™ with an ADXL335 accelerometer and the Edge Impulse machine learning platform.
+The solution progresses from single-core data collection and inference to a dual-core architecture where the Cortex®-M4 handles real-time I/O and the Cortex®-M7 runs the machine learning inference engine, connected through the RPC shared memory mechanism.

-The solution combines Opta's 32-bit processing power with Edge Impulse's machine learning tools to enable real-time anomaly detection directly on the embedded device.
-This eliminates the need for cloud connectivity and provides immediate response to potential equipment issues with inference times under 20 milliseconds.
+This architectural separation demonstrates a pattern applicable to many industrial monitoring scenarios: dedicating one core to time-sensitive hardware interaction while the other handles compute-intensive processing.
+Combined with Edge Impulse's machine learning tools, the system enables real-time anomaly detection directly on the embedded device without cloud connectivity, with inference times under 20 milliseconds.

 The unsupervised anomaly detection approach using K-means clustering requires only normal operation data for training, making it practical for industrial deployment where fault data may be difficult to obtain.
 This approach can detect previously unseen fault conditions that differ from established normal patterns.